What Does a Registered Psychologist Actually Do? A Straightforward Guide

 Combining Multiple Roles

 Many psychologists create portfolio careers that blend clinical work with teaching, supervision, consultation, or research.
-Studies show 62% of clinical psychologists work in multiple settings simultaneously.
+Studies show the majority of psychologists work in multiple capacities simultaneously.

 These hybrid arrangements reduce burnout risk while extending career longevity.
-Research found that psychologists combining roles reported 28% lower burnout rates compared to those in single-track positions.
+Research found that psychologists combining roles reported significantly lower burnout rates compared to those in single-track positions.

 Building Specialized Expertise